Family Guy: Humor

+The show uses catchphrases, and most of the primary and secondary characters have them.
+Notable expressions include Quagmire's "Giggity giggity goo", Peter's "Freakin' sweet", Cleveland's "Oh, that's nasty", and Joe's "Bring it on!"

 "Road to" episodes

 The "Road to" episodes are a series of hallmark travel episodes.
 They are a parody of the seven Road to ... comedy films starring Bing Crosby and Bob Hope.
 These episodes have always involved Stewie and Brian in some foreign, supernatural or science-fiction location, unrelated to the show's normal location in Quahog.
 The first, titled "Road to Rhode Island", aired on May 30, 2000, during the second season.
 The episodes are known for featuring elaborate musical numbers, similar to the Road films.
 The episodes contain several trademarks, including a special version of the opening sequence, custom musical cues and musical numbers, and parodies of science fiction and fantasy films.

 The original idea for the "Road to" episodes came from MacFarlane, as he is a fan of the films of Crosby, Hope, and Dorothy Lamour.
-The first episode was directed by Dan Povenmire, who would direct the rest of the "Road to" episodes until the episode "Road to Rupert", at which point he had left the show to create Phineas and Ferb with Jeff "Swampy" Marsh.
+The first episode was directed by Dan Povenmire, who would direct the "Road to" episodes until the episode "Road to Rupert", at which point he had left the show to create Phineas and Ferb with Jeff "Swampy" Marsh.
 Series regular Greg Colton then took over Povenmire's role as director of the "Road to" episodes.

 The "Road to" episodes are generally considered by critics and fans to be some of the greatest in the series, thanks to the developing relationship between Stewie and Brian and the strong plotlines of the episodes themselves.